 (4) Any contract which is entered into or any instrument, contract or agreement which is signed in relation to any Trust property shall be deemed to have been entered into or signed with the express authority of the Trust if it is entered into or signed in accordance with the resolutions of the Synod for the time being in force pursuant to this Act.

-19. Execution under seal by agent, etc.
+19. Execution under seal by agent etc.

 The Trust may, by writing under its common seal, expressly empower any person, in respect of any specified matter, as its agent or attorney to execute any deed, instrument, contract or agreement on its behalf, and any deed signed by such an agent or attorney on behalf of the Trust and under his seal shall bind the Trust and have the same effect as if it were under its common seal.